alphagov/knowledge-graph-search/README.md

 ## Files

-- `app.ts`: the main server file.
+- `src/backend/app.ts`: the main server file.
 All the `.ts` files in the same folder are server-side code.

-- `src/backend`: the server-side files
+- `src/backend`: the server-side files.

-- `src/frontend`: the main browser-side files (some type definitions and utilities are also used server-side). `webpack` compiles everything to `/public/main.js`.
+- `src/frontend`: the main browser-side files. `webpack` compiles everything to `src/public/main.js`.

-- `src/scss/main.scss`: the Sass file that `sass` compiles to `/public/main.css`
+- `src/scss/main.scss`: the Sass file that `sass` compiles to `src/public/main.css`

-- `public/assets`: publicly served fonts and images
+- `src/public/assets`: publicly served fonts and images

-- `src/utils`: utility/helper files (some are used in both browser-side and server-side files)

 ## Software architecture